open-contracting/standard-development-handbook/docs/deployment.md

   ${VER}-${DATE}-${SEQ}
 ```

-Copy from your local box to live2:
+Copy from your local box to the live server:

 ```bash
 scp -r \